MostafaHashish/CalculatorApp/README.md

 # CalculatorApp

 Path to app folder and run:
-- npm install then npm start
+- npm install, then npm start